 So if you are worried about the market crashing soon, think about using a DCA strategy.
 If you have a long investment time horizon and a strong emotional constitution, you could consider investing a lump sum.
 And if you can’t decide which one you prefer, you could simply do both.

-This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 The edited version has been published in The Straits Times on 15 April 2018.